Home » Blog » 3 Network Perimeter Security Challenges, And How Organizations Can Address Them

 Solution: Many of these solutions can be purchased from a wide range of vendors, including Cisco, Fortinet, McAfee, and WatchGuard.
 By purchasing through a single vendor, however, organizations can lower the associated cost of ownership while gaining visibility, adhering to compliance requirements, and reducing risk to their internal assets.

-Protecting the entire business with the right perimeter security
+Protecting the entire business with network perimeter security

 NGFW solutions and threat management systems can maintain a strong perimeter while also automatically tracking and recording potential security breaches.
 But because no two companies are equal, research is necessary so organizations get the right NGFW or UTM solution that meets their needs.